 Keep in mind there is still plenty of other features and details that are gradually being revealed.
 We've collated some of the most important revelations and rumours for you to keep up to date with the current skinny on Windows 10.

 Goodbye, Windows 8

 Windows 10 is the next version of Windows.
 Microsoft first unveiled Windows 10 on 30 September 2014 during an event in San Francisco and has elaborated more in events at the beginning of 2015 and more recently.

-Microsoft reportedly wanted to abandon the Windows 8 brand with Windows 10, simply because Windows 8 was not well-received by critics and users.
+Microsoft reportedly wanted to abandon the Windows 8 brand name with Windows 10, simply because Windows 8 was not well-received by critics and users.
 Microsoft also said it didn't use Windows 9 because it "wouldn't be right".

 The company also didn't want to go with Windows One, because it already used the "One" brand for other products.

 The new OS will undo many messy bits that both critics and users didn't like about Windows 8, while also bringing back some Windows 7 elements and keeping touch alive for two-in-one devices.

 Microsoft also wants Windows 10 to be a one-application platform.